Understand the selection process

 At Vanderbilt, we require each applicant to submit three letters: two from teachers who taught you in a core academic area (preferably either junior or senior year), and one from your assigned school counselor.
 Here are some tips for the process of selecting your academic teachers and soliciting their recommendations:

 - First, and most importantly, choose your teachers wisely.
-You certainly want to get letters from teachers who like you, but beyond that, you want to select teachers who know you well and can accurately characterize you as a student.
+Try to select teachers who know you well and can accurately characterize you as a student.
 This does not always have to be the teacher who gave you the highest grade, or the popular teacher who receives the most recommendation requests, or even the teacher who had you in the class that corresponds to your intended major.
 Teachers who have seen you grow and improve over time are particularly good choices; some of the best letters we receive are from teachers who saw their students struggle with and then overcome academic obstacles.

 - Choose your teachers early.
 Teachers are busy, and they receive many requests for recommendations throughout the year.
 It’s important to give them as much time as possible to write your letters – both for their own sanity and for the success of your application.
 Give your teachers time to write a thoughtful recommendation that will provide us with the most helpful information as we review your application.
 Keep in mind that our regular decision deadline, along with those of most other schools, falls right after the holiday break, and many teachers and counselors may be difficult to reach during that time.